 Further, the courts will weigh the physical, developmental, and medical needs of the child, and the health, economic, and social conditions of the parents.
 The Code also dictates that the courts should evaluate the child’s need for routine as well as their need to develop a healthy relationship with both parents and the location of the parties’ homes.

 The courts can also consider any other factor they deem relevant, or that relates to what is in the best interest of the child when determining possession rights.
 The Code does not indicate that any one factor should be granted more weight than another.
 In addition to issuing a current possession order, the courts must issue a prospective order that will go into effect when the child turns three.
 In most instances, the prospective order will be the standard possession order.Contact an Assertive Dallas Lawyer

 Sharing custody of children can be difficult, especially when they are young, but the courts’ focus when determining custody rights is what is in the best interest of the child involved.
 If you need assistance with a custody matter, you should contact an attorney to discuss your options.
 The assertive Dallas lawyers of McClure Law Group have ample experience handling custody disputes, and we will gather the evidence needed to provide you with a good chance of achieving a favorable result.
-Our primary office is in Dallas, and we frequently meet clients for conferences at our Collin-County office in Plano.
 We help parties navigate custody disputes in Dallas, Rockwall, Fort Worth, Frisco, Irving, McKinney, Richardson, and Garland.
 We also represent parties in family-law cases in cities in Dallas, Rockwall, Collin, Denton, Tarrant, and Grayson Counties.
 You can contact us by calling 214.692.8200 or using our online form to schedule a confidential consultation.